Climate change and energy

 The most urgent change needed is to shift from polluting fossil fuels to more sustainable and efficient energy systems.
 This shift must also benefit the billions of people who currently do not have modern energy.
 As the new Sustainable Development Goal 7 on energy recognises, universal access to affordable, reliable and safe energy by 2030 is crucial to end poverty and for sustainable development.

-CAFOD asked the Overseas Development Institute (ODI) to analyse the latest spending figures (2009-13) for the UK’s support for energy in developing countries to see how current spending aligns with the UK’s climate and poverty reduction objectives.
-Read the findings on UK support for energy in developing countries.
+CAFOD is working with the Overseas Development Institute (ODI) to analyse the UK’s support for energy in developing countries to see how this aligns with the UK’s climate and poverty reduction objectives.
+Read the latest findings (2010-14 data) on UK support for energy in developing countries.

 For more about CAFOD’s policy work on climate change, integral ecology and sustainable energy for everyone, see below.